codingcache/comics2pdf/README.md

 ### Prerequisites

-Script in Python 3.6 (probably won't work with Python 2.x versions).
+Script in Python 3.7 (probably won't work with Python 2.x versions).
 Requires the "zipfile", "patool" and "pillow"(aka PIL) modules in order to work correctly.
 To install them run the following commands:

 ```
-pip install zipfile
+pip install rarfile
 ```
 ```
 pip install patool